Now Reading

 thriller movies hindi

 This piece is not meant as a review, or a recommendation.
 It is meant as a helping hand in these times of despair.
 If Twitter and its trolls bother you, if your family’s Whatsapp group makes you shudder about the casual prejudices our people carry, watch Transparent.
-It will disabuse you of issues that today exist at the very margins of our consciousness.
+This show confronts issues that exist today at the very margins of our consciousness.
 I had to put off watching individual episodes, and even seasons at a time.
 But at the end, I’m left a better human being than I was.
 And that’s worth something.

 View Comment (1)